-Photo from left to right: Jim Guy, Laura Elcoate, Mary Loftis, Denise Frankoff, June Brening, May Clark, Susan Stover and Volkert Volkersz.
+Photo from left to right: Jim Guy, Laura Elcoate, Mary Loftis, Denise Frankoff, June Brening (former board member), May Clark, Susan Stover (former board president) and Volkert Volkersz, program coordinator.

 Board of Directors